-These stuffed mushrooms are phenomenal.
+These Cheddar Herb Stuffed Mushrooms are phenomenal.
 Cheesy, crispy, and so delicious from the combination of fresh herbs.
-You’ve GOT to try these!
+You've GOT to try these!

 These stuffed mushrooms happened by accident.
 You see, I recently got the Professional Salad Shooter 02970 at a garage sale for $3!!
 The name sounds intense, right?